ESA Biennial Report to Congress

 The Pacific Coastal Salmon Recovery Fund (PCSRF) was established by Congress in FY 2000 to protect, restore, and conserve Pacific salmon and steelhead populations and their habitats.

-We are making progress with your continued support.
-Contact your local NOAA Fisheries regional office, state wildlife agency, or tribal wildlife agency to find out how you can help recover your local species.
+Want to get involved?
+Contact your local NOAA Fisheries regional office, state wildlife agency, or tribal wildlife agency to find out how you can help participate in recovery efforts for local endangered species.

 - 2008-2010 [pdf] [4.7 MB]